searingwolfe/mohaa-model-viewer/README.md

 Made by **Searingwolfe**.

-Engine reference: the [OpenMoHAA](https://github.com/openmoh/openmohaa) project, without which matching the original renderer would not have been possible.
+Engine reference: the [OpenMoHAA](https://github.com/openmoh/openmohaa) project. <br>
+Without the game's raw code, matching the original renderer would not have been possible.

 ## Screenshots